Tilli’s Second Chance – Chapter 1

 Mochi is Myra’s paired skunk.
 Skunks have a poor reputation, but he’s a great little creature.
 Ean’s pair, a crow named Ume, must be out and about too.

-As we enjoy our meal, I find myself lost in thought, thinking about the journey ahead.
+As we enjoy our meal, I keep getting lost in thought, thinking about the journey ahead.
 Yes, the competition will be challenging, no doubt about it.
 But I believe I’m ready for whatever they throw at me.

 I hope I’m ready.